 Important Dates

-- Mid-late June: Spring 2023 grades expected to be released
+- Mid-June: Spring 2025 grades expected to be released

-- If your office cannot participate in our program on the dates above, please contact us to discuss alternatives that may be more suitable for your recruiting timeline.
+If your office cannot participate in our programs on the dates above, please contact us to discuss alternatives that may be more suitable for your recruiting timeline.

 Registration Fees

-- There is no fee for Government, Public Interest, and/or Resume Collect employers.
+- Government, Public Interest, First-Time Participant, and/or Resume Collect employers: No charge

 Additional Information